-C. Audit Information
+D. Audit Information

-Although firms are not required to have an approved accounting system, knowledge that a firm has an approved accounting system facilitates NASA's determination that rates are fair and reasonable.
-To assist NASA, the SBC shall complete the questions in the Audit Information form regarding the firm's rates and upload the Federal agency audit report or related information that is available from the last audit, if applicable.
+Although firms are not required to have an approved accounting system, the knowledge that a firm has an approved accounting system facilitates NASA's determination that rates are fair and reasonable.
+To assist NASA, the SBC shall complete the questions in the Audit Information section of ProSAMS regarding the firm's rates and upload the Federal agency audit report or related information that is available from the last audit, if applicable.

-D. Prior Awards Addendum (for firms with more than 15 Phase II awards in the past 5 years)
+E. Prior Awards Addendum (for firms with more than 15 Phase II awards in the past 5 years)